ralsina/hace/README.md

 ### Dependencies

 Dependencies are files.
-If a dependency has changed since the last time the task was run, the task runs again.
+Hacefile will try to run tasks only if a dependency has changed since the last time the task was run.

-If a dependency is the output of another task, then that task will run first if needed.
+If a dependency is the output of another task, then that task will run first (if needed).

 If a dependency is missing and the Hacefile doesn't describe how to generate it, the task is not ready to run, and there will be an error.

+Tasks without dependencies are always considered "out of date" and will always run if you ask for them.

 ### Default tasks